Skip navigation and go to main content

 Works by Black artists from Baltimore & Rotterdam

-Exhibition is at the Creative Alliance in Baltimore Sept 26 - Nov 30; participating Rotterdam artists to travel to Baltimore for the opening reception on Sept 26 and to participate in community engagement programs.
-It is followed by a reciprocal artists’ exhibition and exchange at TENT in Rotterdam in Spring 2025, when the Baltimore artists travel to Rotterdam.
+Exhibition was at the Creative Alliance in Baltimore Sept 26 - Dec 7; participating Rotterdam artists traveled to Baltimore for the opening reception and to participate in community engagement programs.
+It was followed by a reciprocal artists’ exhibition and exchange at TENT in Rotterdam in March 2025, when the Baltimore artists travel to Rotterdam.
+The exhibition is on view in Rotterdam March 29– June 8.
 This project is curated and led by Joy Davis, a Baltimore-based curator.

 For more information: Walk on By